shery7310/Install-Ollama-Without-Root-And-Run-From_External-Drive/README.md

 `mkdir -p ~/modelfiles/mymodel`

-Here my model is the name of the model for example:
+Here `mymodel` is the name of the model we are going to run for example:

 DeepSeek-Coder-V2-Lite-Base.Q8_0.gguf